BoxOfOldTech/PiHole-ePaper-Display/README.md

 there are many ways to go from here, but this is what i did.

 Insstall RaspberryPi Os Buster w/gui
--choose language, login,..
+- choose language, login,..
--set up ssh, i2c, spi, vnc, remote GPIO ..
+- set up ssh, i2c, spi, vnc, remote GPIO ..
--install Mu or/and thorny (just to be able to edit script on the devise) -rightclick net icon in topline - network setting - wlan0 - choos an static ip - turn wifi off/on -now go via vnc
+- install Mu or/and thorny (just to be able to edit script on the devise)
+- rightclick net icon in topline - network setting - wlan0 - choos an static ip - turn wifi off/on
+- now go via vnc

 (GPIO are normaly already installed!! but else: "sudo apt-get install rpi.gpio")